johnregan3/simple-custom-css/readme.txt

 == Frequently Asked Questions ==

+= My Sidebar Options are gone.
+Help! =

+Don't worry, in version 3.0 the sidebar options were removed to streamline the plugin and make it even more... simple.

+= Does Simple Custom CSS support using double quotes (")? =

+Yes!
+And you no longer need to click a checkbox to make it happen.

 Find more help at the [Simple Custom CSS Wiki](https://github.com/johnregan3/simple-custom-css/wiki "Simple Custom CSS Wiki")

 = Will this Plugin work on my WordPress.com website? =